Volcanica Coffee: Third Wave’s Favorite Gourmet?CLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 The Coffee Lover Gift Box arrived in a sleek black box with a red ribbon wrapped around it.
 The presentation is simple but effective, and their recognizable Volcano logo is pasted right on top.

-Inside were three bags of 100% Arabica Coffee beans, each with medium roasted whole beans.
-The bags are placed on top of crinkle cut paper, which struck us aside for a company concerned with sustainability.
-However, it is paper instead of plastic, so while you won’t be able to recycle it, you can compost it*.
+Inside were four bags of 100% Arabica Coffee beans, each with medium roasted whole beans.
+The bags are placed on top of crinkle cut paper, which you won’t be able to recycle but you can compost it.

 Costa Rica Original Coffee